Concurrency

 Concurrency limits control how many calls can be active at the same time.
 CAPS limits control how quickly you can start new calls.
 Both limits work together to ensure system stability and call quality.

 Yes.
-On Pay As You Go, you can purchase additional concurrency units at US$20/month each in Settings > Add-Ons.
-Enterprise customers can request custom concurrency or CAPS limits—contact our sales team to discuss your requirements.
+Enterprise and account-managed customers can request custom concurrency or CAPS limits.
+Contact our sales team to discuss your requirements.

 Concurrency is set by your plan, and your accounts and subaccounts share the main account’s total.
 Contact our sales team if you need more capacity.